 Digestive issues.
-USA Today reports that doctors say wearing belts like this for long periods of time can cause or worsen heartburn and indigestion.
+USA Today reports that doctors say wearing belts like this for long periods can cause or worsen heartburn and indigestion.
 This side effect can be incredibly uncomfortable, but it generally does not cause long-term issues.

 Organ shifting.
-USA Today also explains that, according to some doctors, long-term use of very tight training belts can actually shift organs in the body.
+USA Today also explains that, according to some doctors, long-term use of very tight training belts can shift organs in the body.
 Depending on the severity of the shift, this can cause health issues eventually.
 This side effect is extremely rare.

 Bottom Line – While the side effects listed above may seem off-putting, many health professionals believe that belts and trainers like this product are largely safe for many people.